Mobile Search Menu

 What you won't see in the ingredients list are added dairy, soy, gluten, or emulsifiers.

-"We really want to provide dark chocolate and all its benefits to our customers so they can feel good about satisfying their sweet tooth," Carlstrom says.
+"We want to provide dark chocolate and all its benefits to our customers so they can feel good about satisfying their sweet tooth," Carlstrom says.
 That's how chocolate came about in the first place, says Judy Olsen, who's been a product manager at Vital Choice for 13 years.
 The brand, she adds, "always wanted to sell food that's trusted."

 Who can produce such a fine chocolate bar?